These 5 Chinese restaurants in Dubai serve must-try noodle dishes

 3. CROSS BRIDGE NOODLES AT YUN LI DUO

 Xini describes this wonderfully complex and layered noodle dish as one that you have to assemble at the table.
 She shares that “the broth is traditionally made of bone.
 And so it has a thin layer of oil on the top and the oil keeps the boiling soup hot for a long time.
 And then once you have the topping dishes, you will put them one by one.
 So the first you put the raw meat, like the chicken breasts, the soaked squid, and then you put the vegetable like tofu skin, leaks, and the sprouts.
 And then afterwards you will put the pickles, the quail eggs, and then last, you will put the half cooked rice noodle into it.
 And then season it with chili powder.
 Or salt and pepper.
 And it’s very entertaining to see how it’s made in front of you because there’s so many different dishes.
 And it also has a beautiful story behind it.”
-Hear the story of the dedicated scholar and his ingenious wife on our podcast or read it in the transcript.
+Hear the story of the dedicated scholar and his ingenious wife on the podcast above or read it in the transcript below.

 Try this dish at Yun Li Duo (rebranded from Xiao Ding Shi) in International City.